Adam-Peel/news-aggregator/README.md

 The current live api server can be found at: https://news-aggregator-7e9t.onrender.com/

-All APIs are currently unrestricted and accessible to all, and a list of endpoints will be published shortly, with information about what can be accessed, and how.
+All APIs are currently unrestricted and accessible to all, and a list of endpoints, with information about what can be accessed, and how is available at https://news-aggregator-7e9t.onrender.com/api.

-For a current test, please see the list of articles in the database at: https://news-aggregator-7e9t.onrender.com/api/articles

 ## Local hosting - Necessary repo modifications